Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In summary, we studied the photon emission from a rigidly rotating hot plasma in a constant homogeneous magnetic field, which we called the rotating synchrotron radiation (RoSyRa).
+In summary, we studied the photon emission from a rigidly rotating hot plasma in a constant homogeneous magnetic field, which we called the RoSyRa.
 We solved the Dirac equation for free fermions in the presence of magnetic field and we accounted for the rotation of the medium using a rotating coordinate system.
 We derived solutions of the Dirac equation without boundary conditions and limited the physical volume of the system to a cylinder of radius $R=1/\Omega$ to preserve causality.
-From these solutions we computed the transition amplitude of the photon radiation process $q\to q+\gamma$, and the resulting differential photon yield as given by (\ref{eq:FinalResult}).
-In particular, using numerical methods in the slow rotation regime where $\Omega < \sqrt{|q eB|}$, we studied the angular average of the photon emission rate $\langle \D R/\D^2k_T \D y \rangle$, and the angular anisotropy characterized by elliptic flow $v_2$.
+From these solutions we computed the transition amplitude of the photon radiation process $q\to q+\gamma$ and the resulting differential photon yield as given by (\ref{eq:FinalResult}).
+In particular, using numerical methods in the slow rotation regime where $\Omega < \sqrt{|q eB|}$, we studied the angular average of the photon emission rate $\langle \D R/\D^2k_T \D y \rangle$ and the angular anisotropy characterized by elliptic flow $v_2$.
 We considered two scenarios, one in which the initial quarks are constrained in the plasma volume and can escape it after the emission of a photon, and one in which the final quark is also constrained to remain in the initial volume.

 We showed that the plasma rotation greatly enhances the yields of synchrotron radiation while maintaining a large $v_2$.
-These two features are needed to explain the ``direct photon puzzle'' in heavy-ion collisions~\cite{David:2019wpt, Gale:2021emg, Paquet:2015lta}.
-Figures~\ref{fig:best_fit} and~\ref{fig:large_yields} show the main results comparing the predictions from RoSyRa with the experimental data~\cite{PHENIX_yields_2014, PHENIX_yields_2022, PHENIX_v2_2012, PHENIX_v2_2016}, and indicate that RoSyRa can reduce the tension between models of photon emission and experimental data.
+These two features are needed to explain the direct photon puzzle in heavy-ion collisions~\cite{David:2019wpt, Gale:2021emg, Paquet:2015lta}.
+Figures~1 and~2 show the main results comparing the predictions from RoSyRa with the experimental data~[16-19].
+While this comparison remains qualitative due to the simplified system evolution, the results suggest that RoSyRa, combined with a realistic plasma evolution, could resolve the tension between photon emission theories and experimental observations.